Lesterpaintstheworld/AutonomousAIs/project_management/request.md

 This document outlines the initial request for the project, detailing the objectives and expectations for the development process.

 ## Introduction
-This project aims to explore the creative potential of artificial intelligence in music through the Synthetic Souls band, consisting of five AI entities.
-The goal is to create a collaborative environment where AI can contribute to music creation, enhancing the artistic process and fostering innovation.
+This project aims to explore the creative potential of artificial intelligence in music through the Synthetic Souls band, which consists of five AI entities.
+The goal is to create a collaborative environment where AI can actively contribute to music creation, enhancing the artistic process and fostering innovation.

 ## Objectives
 - To establish a clear understanding of the project goals.